michjun/ai-three-dee/README.md

 # AI 3D

-Text to 3D experiment using GPT-4, see live version on https://3dgenie.xyz
+Text to 3D experiment using GPT-4 using premitive shapes with rotation / translation / scale, see live version on https://3dgenie.xyz

 ## Setup